leap-stc/leap-stc.github.io/book/guides/education.md

 ## Running classes on the JupyterHub

 🚧 Full Guide coming soon ...
-If you are a LEAP educator and want to run your class on the hub, please reach out to [](contact.data_compute_manager).
+If you are a LEAP educator and want to run your class on the hub, please reach out to the [](support.data_compute_team).

 (education:sing_up)=
 ### How to sign up students